-- 1. Selecting focus crash types. - 2.
-Selecting focus facilities.

-- 3. Identifying and evaluating risk factors. - 4.
-Conducting risk assessment and prioritizing focus facility locations. - 5.
-Identifying, screening, and selecting countermeasures for deployment. - 6.
-Creating a decision process for countermeasure selection. - 7.
-Developing safety projects and prioritizing projects for implementation.
+- Selecting focus crash types. - Selecting focus facilities. - Identifying and evaluating risk factors. - Conducting risk assessment and prioritizing focus facility locations. - Identifying, screening, and selecting countermeasures for deployment. - Creating a decision process for countermeasure selection. - Developing safety projects and prioritizing projects for implementation.

-This Plan focuses on the first six steps of the systemic approach giving USCOG and SCDOT the tools needed to develop safety projects and prioritize those projects for implementation.
+This Plan focuses on giving USCOG and SCDOT the tools needed to develop safety projects and prioritize those projects for implementation.
 The following section provides an overview of the data collection and analysis supporting the first three steps of the systemic safety approach.
 This Plan separates the remaining tasks in the following sections:

-- Data Analysis and Evaluation section: risk assessment and prioritization (Step 4). - Countermeasures section: countermeasure identification and selection (Step 5). - Action Plan section: decision process for implementation (Step 6).
+- Data Analysis and Evaluation section: risk assessment and prioritization. - Countermeasures section: countermeasure identification and selection. - Action Plan section: decision process for implementation.

-As part of a comprehensive safety management approach, the Addressing Site-Specific RwD Crash History section of this plan provides details on locations with observed RwD crashes during the last five years.
+As part of a comprehensive safety management approach, the Addressing Site-Specific RwD Crash History section of this plan provides details on locations with observed RwD crashes from 2017 through 2021.